Employee experience data: The secret to tough decisions

 Once you’ve made a decision, the hard work has just begun.
 Next, you’ll need to communicate and implement the change in your workplace.
 This step is arguably more important than making the decision itself.
-Oftentimes, it isn’t the core decision that’s the problem, it's the ripple effect set off by poor implementation.
-From sharing why you made the decision to explain how it will impact your employees, be proactive in your communication.
+Oftentimes, it isn’t the core decision that’s the problem; it's the ripple effect set off by poor implementation.
+From sharing why you made the decision to explaining how it will impact your employees, be proactive in your communication.

 Here are a few ways to ensure you communicate organizational changes in an intentional, informed manner that puts employees first.

 Be transparent.
 Explain why you had to make this decision so your employees have context.
 This will give them insight into the decision-making process and show them how you came to this solution.